 4. Software Update

 A very important part of cyber hygiene is to regularly update the software.
-Outdated technology is more vulnerable and prone to cyberattacks, so keep all systems updated with new versions.
+The cost of outdated technology is a higher risk of cyberattacks, so itโs crucial to keep all systems up to date with the latest versions.
 Enable automatic updates where possible to ensure you have the latest security patches.
 This proactive approach helps close security gaps before attackers can take advantage of them.

 5. Strong Backup System